-The resorts at Ko Olina were created around the coast’s penchant for sunshine.
-The mellow lagoons were branded as a second Waikiki where sun lovers could catch rays all day against the deep blue of the Pacific.
+The resorts at Ko Olina were created around the coast’s penchant for sunshine and warm ocean breezes.
+As a result, the mellow lagoons were branded as a second Waikiki where sun lovers could catch rays all day against the deep blue of the Pacific.
 But every once in awhile, rain finds its way to Ko Olina.

 About the Session

 The weather had a calming effect.
-Thick clouds seemed to muffle all sound which made everything feel slow.
+Thick clouds seemed to muffle all sound which made everything feel slow and peaceful.
 Kolter braved the water first.
 He began by dipping his chubby toes in the water and was drawn in further by the flash of fish and crabs.
-The kids scrambled over the rocks sharing delighted giggles as they uncovered new treasure.
+The kids scrambled over slick rocks sharing delighted giggles as they uncovered new treasure.
 A hermit crab.
 A sea cucumber.
 A wide-eyed goby peering from a hole.

 What Does Your Family’s Story Look Like?